Quantum Network of Assets (QNA): A Density-Operator Framework for Market Dependence and Structural Risk Diagnostics: Theoretical Foundations

-While QNA does not claim the presence of \emph{physical} quantum entanglement in markets, the mathematical notion of \textit{non-separability} provides a powerful analogue.
-This follows naturally from the density-matrix formulation developed in Section~2.1.
-Once returns are embedded into a quantum state $\rho = \ket{\psi}\bra{\psi}$, the market can be analysed through the structure of its subsystems.
+The QNA framework does not posit physical quantum entanglement in financial markets.
+Instead, it adopts the mathematical notion of \emph{non-separability} as a precise descriptor of structural dependence.
+Once the market is represented by a density matrix $\rho$, interactions among asset groups can be analysed at the subsystem level.